Cgchevis12/cse15l-lab-reports/index.md

 When you trying to ssh by using the user name, remember to type 'ssh' following your user name for examaple ssh cs15lwi2ssss@ieng6.ucsd.edu

 Several possibilities that could cause you fail to log in:

 (1) add dollar sign before the ssh.
 It's going to show your command not found.
-Please retype ssh with your usernaame without dollar sign
+Please retype ssh with your usernaame without dollar sign。

 (2) type wrong passwords.
 If you type wrong passwords, you will see 'Password: ' again in a new line.
 It indicates you that you have to retype your correct password or username.
 It's highly recommoand to copy paste the password instead directly type.